Tiagox42/Tiagox42/README.md

 - 🌱 I’m currently learning **JS,CSS,React and NodeJS.**

+- 👯 I’m looking to collaborate **on projects where I can learn and develop my skills.**

 - 📫 How to reach me **tiagodantas42@gmail.com**

 - ⚡ Fun fact **I love playing games**